Creating a user

 Autocomplete looks for addresses in all user address books (directory, personal address books, etc.).

 You can also add external addresses manually.
 These will not be added to collected addresses when messages are forwarded.

-This section allows you to enable or disable a user's vacation responder.
+This section is used to enable or disable a user's vacation responder.

-Filters allow you to apply sorting rules and actions to be performed automatically on a user's incoming messages.
+Filters lets you apply sorting rules and actions to be performed automatically on a user's incoming messages.